RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 out what your RV VPC is, either go to **View subscription** or check the **AWS console**.
 To better understand how to set up **VPC peering**, please consult AWS documentation on the subject.
+Please find full instruction for VPC Peering setup in 'View and Edit a Subscription'.

 Once the peering was established please define the relevant routing groups on your application account and RV account.